JetBrains/amper/docs/src/user-guide/builtin-tech/android.md

 You can use `./amper tool generate-keystore` to generate a new keystore if you don't have one yet.
 This will create a new self-signed certificate, using the details in the `keystore.properties` file.

-> You can also pass in these details to `generate-keystore` as command line arguments.
-Invoke the tool with `--help`
+!!! note

-> to learn more.
+    You can also pass in these details to `generate-keystore` as command line arguments.
+Invoke the tool with `--help` to learn more.

 ## Parcelize